 Normal bone’s strength comes from its composition.
 Protein, collagen and calcium are the key elements that make our bones strong.

-Once bones become brittle, they can easily be subjected to fractures even on bending over, sneezing and coughing.
+Once bones become brittle, they can easily be subjected to compression fractures even on bending over, sneezing and coughing.

 It can either be in the form of cracking as it happens in hip fracture or it can be in the form of collapsing as happens with spinal vertebrae.